 Optionally, provide a Git tag message.

-happen only if the newly registered version is the greatest semantic version
+if the newly registered version is the greatest semantic version for your model.

 Latest version column.

 If you open the model details page, the newly registered version will be

 History section as well as in the versions drop down.